Bruins Trading Prospects is Okay

 Because the prospect pool is so deep, the Bruins can effectively figure out a trade to acquire help without hurting their future.
 Even if that trade involves a young roster player on top of the prospects in the system.

 If a player like Brandon Carlo becomes a casualty of a trade as a result, it’s simply the cost of business.
+If the Bruins do include Carlo in a deal, however, they shouldn’t also include a top prospect and another first-round pick.
+A mid-level prospect and a pick would make a lot more sense.
 In a perfect world, Carlo spends his entire career as a Bruin, becomes a legitimate top-tier shutdown defender and plays for multiple Cup-winning teams in Boston.
 In reality, the cost of business is often a player of Carlo’s caliber.
 It isn’t ideal, but it also isn’t the end of the world given the depth the Bruins have in terms of defenders in their prospect pool.

 Defense Runs Deep